 We consider environmental issues and energy performance in the design, refurbishment, relocation and/or physical use of our office buildings, such as the use of motion sensors and low-energy lighting and mains filtered drinking water to reduce the consumption of single-use plastic bottles.
 We monitor our energy use and strive to only engage with renewable energy providers.

 We have a sustainable travel policy to help us further minimise our impact on the environment.
 We challenge the need to travel and use the most sustainable means possible, such as public transport for business travel wherever available and practical.
-We promote commuting by public transport by providing all UK based staff interest-free season ticket travel loans.
-Wherever possible, our offices are sited in locations with good public transport connections.
+We promote commuting by public transport for business travel wherever available and practical.
+Where possible, our offices are sited in locations with good public transport connections.

-We further offset our carbon emissions footprint on our business air travel by contributing to carbon reduction programmes including those offered by participating airlines.
+We further offset our carbon emissions footprint on our business air travel by contributing to carbon reduction programmes including those offered by participating airlines or travel/hospitality providers.
+We will continue to embed sustainability into our long-term plans to ensure our business and operational practices and policies help us minimise our impact on the environment and reduce the negative effect on climate change.

 Modern Slavery Statement